 Note that all maintenance, repairs, or alterations of this aircraft must be performed in accordance with the aircraft Maintenance Manual.
-Maintenance tasks for which no instructions are given in the Maintenance Manual must be coordinated and approved by ICON through the Major Repair and Alteration process.
+Maintenance tasks for which no instructions are given in the Maintenance Manual must be coordinated and approved by ICON through the Major Repair and Alteration process must be performed by a certified aviation maintenance technician.
 Other maintenance tasks or procedures are not permitted.